-Interest Arbitration: Interest arbitration is, under Iowa Iaw, final and binding on both parties.
+Interest Arbitration: Interest arbitration is, under Iowa law, final and binding on both parties.
 The arbitrator is a neutral third party appointed by PERB.
 He or she, like the fact finder, holds a hearing, gathers testimony and evidence, and makes a decision.
 The difference is that the arbitrator's award is binding on both labor and management and becomes part of the written agreement.
 Interest arbitration, because its recommendations are binding on the parties, presents the risk that both parties will be bound to an unacceptable contract (Iowa Code § 20.22).
 Therefore, more pressure is exerted upon them to settle voluntarily.
-Under Iowa Iaw, strikes by public employees are illegal (Iowa Code § 20.12).
+Under lowa law, strikes by public employees are illegal (lowa Code § 20.12).
+As a result of the 2017 law changes to Chapter 20, the parties are prohibited from introducing and the arbitrator is prohibited from considering evidence on subjects excluded from the scope of negotiations.
+For bargaining units where less than 30% of members are public safety employees, the arbitrator shall not consider past agreements or the employer's ability to impose or increase taxes, fees, or charges.
+The arbitrator also shall not award an increase in base wages that exceeds the lesser of 3% or the 12-month increase in the consumer price index for the Midwest Region.